-Yaroslav Baran is a partner with the Earnscliffe Strategy Group in Ottawa, where he leads the company’s Communications practice, dedicating energies to strategic communications advice, crisis management, executive speech writing and presentation coaching.
-He also leads Earnscliffe’s media relations training practice in Ottawa.
-He also advises many clients on government relations, and is also Earnscliffe’s senior parliamentary advisor with an esoteric understanding of House of Commons procedure.
+Yaroslav Baran is managing principal for Earnscliffe Strategy Group in Ottawa and for the federal marketplace.
+A leader in the company’s Communications services he dedicates his energies to strategic communications advice, crisis management, executive speech writing and presentation coaching, and media relations training.
+He also advises many clients on government relations and political analysis, and is Earnscliffe’s senior parliamentary advisor with an esoteric understanding of House of Commons procedure.

 Yaroslav joined Earnscliffe after more than a decade of government experience in political communications and parliamentary affairs, having served most recently with the federal government as Chief of Staff to the Government House Leader.